Mparaiso/routeconfigserviceprovider/README.md

    ));
 ```
 ### Changelog
+v0.0.21 Route Cache is back and fully working !
 v0.0.8 cache removed because of problems, a proper dumper needs to be created
 v0.0.5 RouteCollectionLoaderProvider renamed RouteConfigServiceProvider